bkw777/NODE_DATAPAC/README.md

 The ascii display mode (press F2 to toggle hex/ascii) displays the non-printing control characters as their respective CTRL code in inverse video.
 For example NUL appears as `@` in reverse video.
 So every byte still takes a single cell of the display.

-## XOS
+## XOS-C
-[XOS](http://www.club100.org/library/libpg.html) is sort of an OS for the Model 200.
+[XOS-C](http://www.club100.org/library/libpg.html) is sort of an OS for the Model 200.
-XOS does not require a RAMPAC, but appears to leverage it well.
+XOS-C does not require a RAMPAC, but appears to leverage one well if available.
-Some of the things in [software](software) are designed to work with XOS.
+Some of the things in [software](software) are designed to work with XOS-C.

 <!--
 ## New Replacement PCB